crowding/async/README.md

 This is a rather experimental R package as yet.

-You may have seen generators in languages like Python, Lua and Elixir, and this package implements them for R.
+You may have seen generators in languages like Python, C# and Javascript, now this package implements them for R.

-Generators are bits of code whose execution can be paused and restarted; they "look like" for loops on the inside but they act like iterators on the outside.
+Generators are bits of code whose execution can be paused and restarted; they "look like" code with for loops on the inside but they act like iterators on the outside.

 ```
 devtools::install_github("crowding/generators")